anthonysecco/rpi5-wifi-6-ap/README.md

 The optional items (disable HDMI, Onboard Wi-Fi/Bluetooth etc.) all help reduce idle power consumption.
 With the AW7915-NPD on, but idle, the system idles around \~4w with these settings.
 Under full load it's \~8w.

+Once all of these is done, insert the SD card into the RPI5 and fire it up.
+The ethernet interface will issue an IP by default.
+The default gateway IP will get you the OpenWRT UI.
+From there you can configure to your heart's desire.

+**Configuration Recommendations**

+Here are my suggestions for optimal performance for an RV/Boat:

+* 2.4Ghz Radio - Channel 1 or 11 - 20mhz - 802.11ax
+* 5Ghz Radio - Channel 149 - 80mhz - 802.11ax

 &#x20;

 ## 🧪 Testing and Performance